PLAN: Variance-Aware Private Mean Estimation: Choosing The Scaling Value

 Since the fraction outside the sum is not affected by our choice of $\scalingvec$ we just have to find $\scalingvec$ that minimizes $\sum_{i \in [d]} (\bar{\Delta} \cdot s_i)^p$.

 \begin{lemma} The $p$th moment of the noise is minimized for

 \end{lemma}

 \begin{proof} First notice that multiplying all entries in $\scalingvec$ by the same scalar does not change the result since the magnitude of noise added to $y$ would be scaled by the inverse of the scalar.
-As such, we can restrict our search to $\scalingvec$ such that $\bar{\Delta}^2=\sum_{i \in [d]} ({\Delta}_i /s_i)^2 = 1$.
-We also restrict our search to $\scalingvec$ with no negative values since negative values would simply fix the input and has no impact on the sensitivity.
+As such, we can restrict our search to $\scalingvec$ such that ${\bar{\Delta}^2=\sum_{i \in [d]} ({\Delta}_i /s_i)^2 = 1}$.
+We also restrict our search to $\scalingvec$ with no negative values since negative values would simply mirror the input and has no impact on the sensitivity.
+As such, any $\scalingvec$ that satisfies those constraints and minimizes $\sum_{i \in [d]}s_i^p$ also minimizes the error.

 We use the method of Lagrange multipliers to find $\scalingvec$.
 The method is used to find local maxima or minima of a function subject to equality constraints.
-In our case, it turns our that there is only one minimum which means it is the global minimum.
+In our case, it turns our that there is only one minimum which implies that it is the global minimum.
 We want to minimize $\sum_{i \in [d]} s_i^p$ subject to the restriction $\sum_{i \in [d]} ({\Delta}_i / s_i)^2 - 1 = 0$.
 The minimum is at the stationary point of the Lagrangian function

 where $\lambda \in \mathbf{R}$ is the Lagrange multiplier.

 We start by finding the partial derivative of the Lagrangian function with respect to $s_i$.

 We then find the root of this function with respect to $s_i$, that is,